Tom Morello: Prophets of Rage (2016–2019)

 Prophets of Rage formed in 2016.
 The supergroup consists of Morello, Rage Against the Machine's bassist and backing vocalist Tim Commerford, and drummer Brad Wilk, with Public Enemy's Chuck D and DJ Lord and Cypress Hill's B-Real.
 Morello declared to Rolling Stone: "We're an elite task force of revolutionary musicians determined to confront this mountain of election year bullshit, and confront it head-on with Marshall stacks blazing."

 The band's name derives from the title of the Public Enemy song "Prophets of Rage" from their 1988 album It Takes a Nation of Millions to Hold Us Back.
 To coincide with their protest performance at the Republican National Convention, the band released their debut single, entitled "Prophets of Rage".
 The group released the EP, "The Party's Over" in 2016, and the LP "Prophets of Rage" in 2017.
 The band began their "Make America Rage Again" tour of North America during the summer of 2016 and continued to tour through 2018.
-With the announcement of 2020 reunion of Rage Against the Machine, Prophets of Rage disbanded.
+With the announcement of the 2020 reunion of Rage Against the Machine, Prophets of Rage disbanded.